Understanding "First Party" Bad Faith Insurance Claims in Illinois

 Legal help with Bad Faith Claims

 A legal claim under Illinois bad faith law is just one of many different options that you may have if you are not being treated fairly by your insurance company.
-An experienced bad faith attorney can explain what additional choices you have to recover the full compensation to which you are entitled.
+If you have a major insurance claim, an experienced bad faith attorney can explain what additional choices you have to recover the full compensation to which you are entitled.
 The Blumenshine Law Group is here to help residents in the Chicago area with these issues.
 Feel free to contact us online or by telephone at 312-766-1000.

 Need to learn a bit more about insurance claims here in Illinois?
 Here are some other great articles on our site that can help provide even more information.